digital-asset/daml-finance/docs/code-samples/getting-started/README.md

 # Code Samples - Getting Started

-This folder contains a getting-started daml project which is being referrenced by the docs.
-In order to build the project:

-1. First update the version and data-dependecies in the `daml.yaml` file.
-2. Update the version and dependent libraries in the `get-dependencies.sh` file.
-3. Run `./get-dependencies` from the root folder of the project to download the data dependencies from github (alternatively, build the packages in the main project then copy-paste the corresponding built dars from `../../../.dars` to `./lib/`).
-4. Run `daml build`.
+This project contains the source code used in the getting-started tutorials.

+Before opening Visual Studio Code you should run `./get-dependencies` to download the required Daml packages.

+You can then open Daml Studio by running `daml studio`, or build the project using `daml build`.